RobbinLawASPdotnet/dotnet6-demos/zz-exercise-specs/ex2-specs/Exercise2-specs.md

 > - Comment out the  portion of code
 > - Identify the reason for the commented portion (such *as does not compile* or *does not work cause an abort*)

 Your assignment will be marked based upon the following weights.
-See the [general rubric](../../README.md#generalized-marking-rubric) for details.

 | Earning | Weight | Deliverable/Requirement | Comment |